Offered by the School of Electrical and Computer Engineering

 Contact: 223 Phillips Hall, (607) 255-4304

 The MEng degree is designed for students who intend to work in industry, although graduates successfully have entered almost all tracks, including industry, PhD programs, business, and professional degrees.
 The curriculum and design project provide the advanced technical depth and professional skills needed for critical thinking that will benefit all possible careers.

 Students must complete 30 credits of work, over two semesters.
 3-8 credits are devoted to a faculty-supervised design project; 14-16 credits are devoted to four advanced “core” courses in a specialization; the remaining credits are earned through elective classes that support a student’s ultimate goal.
-Up to 9 credits of business/management classes from the business school are allowed.
 The design project is supervised by a faculty member and its duration is generally one academic year.
 It is begun in the first semester, and typically completed in the second semester.